cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [DeepChem.][deepchem]
 Open-source toolchain demonstrating the use of deep learning in drug discovery, materials science, quantum chemistry, and biology, with [extensive online tutorials][deepchem-tut].

+[CADD vault.][caddvault]
+A comprehensive repository dedicated to sharing resources, software tools, and knowledge in the field of computer-aided drug design.

 ## Miscellaneous